llvm/llvm-project/lldb/docs/resources/debugging.rst

 Placing Breakpoints
 *******************

-Generally you will want to hit some breakpoint in the debugee ``lldb``.
-To place that breakpoint you must first stop the debugee.
+Generally you will want to hit some breakpoint in the inferior ``lldb``.
+To place that breakpoint you must first stop the inferior.

 If you're debugging from another window this is done with ``process interrupt``.
-The debugee will stop, you place the breakpoint and then ``continue``.
-Go back to the debugee and input the command that should trigger the breakpoint.
+The inferior will stop, you place the breakpoint and then ``continue``.
+Go back to the inferior and input the command that should trigger the breakpoint.

-If you are running debugger and debugee in the same window, input ``ctrl+c`` instead of ``process interrupt`` and then folllow the rest of the steps.
+If you are running debugger and inferior in the same window, input ``ctrl+c`` instead of ``process interrupt`` and then folllow the rest of the steps.

 If you are doing this with ``lldb-server`` and find your breakpoint is never